zkamvar/stunning-barnacle/Rollout.md

 The lesson template is split up into different modules, which can be user-tested at different stages in the process.

+## Stakeholders

+Lesson Maintainers

+:   These are the people who will be interacting with the lesson engine ({sandpaper}).
+At the basic level, they want a place to write markdown that will automatically turn to HTML when they push it to GitHub.

+Incubator Lesson Maintainers

+:   These are maintainers who are in active development of lessons, so the will heavily use the lesson engine and the folder structure.
+The package cache may be a help or a hindrance to them if they are R maintainers.
+These maintainers will also be the first ones to be interested in testing out engines for notebook-based lessons.

+R Lesson Maintainers

+:   These are lesson maintainers who have an additional requirement for their lessons: content is automatically generated on GitHub.
+These maintainers will interact with the GitHub Actions Pull Request workflows and staging branch.

+Instructors

+:   Have a stake in the Lesson Style and will interact with the lesson template source files when checking out.
+If they contribute to an R-based lesson, they will be interacting with the GitHub Actions Pull Request workflow.

 ## Main modules of the lesson template

 Lesson Template --- source files